suninthesky/parenting-moments/prompts.md

 ## 11 (context `/htmx-version`)
 Use express instead of fastify for the server.
 Ensure requests and responses work with HTMX and its hx-post method sending JSON.
 Update dependencies accordingly.

+## 12 (context `/htmx-version`)
+Build phase 3 of the development roadmap in README.md.
+Ensure the hx-vals approach of sending data is retained.
+Make the visual feedback immersive.